asc4asc/debian-lan/README.md

 * Install from git from the net with ansible-pull ......
 (Need a ansible prepared host to start.)
 * Install local with ansible-playbook -i localhost -c local (Need a ansible prepared host to start.)

+# Setup installbox
+The installbox must be installed with two Interfaces the first is for boot over net.
+After install we must change (in proxmox...) the first interface to dhcp for internet and the second is the new local net to install new clients.
+You must install a other installbox 1 or 2 not the same as you are running because of IP doubles.

 -----------------------------------------------------------------------------------
 # Gnome
 dconf read /org/gnome/desktop/screensaver/idle-activation-enabled